ntnunk/GTDataCollector/README.md

 Configuration is controlled via XML files.
 First is a "common" configuration file that contains Strava API information.
 This file should be be named "config.xml" and should be located in the same folder as the executable script.
-It should be set up per-user (user being a challenge administrator that's collecting data for a given challenge.) and contains the following format:
+It should be set up per-user (user being a challenge administrator that's collecting data for a given challenge) and follows this format:

 ```xml
 <gtdata>